 The Affected Parties’ Lead Person(s) shall submit their respective draft TO Construction Offers to The Company Lead Person within 2 months of the Clock Start Date by e-mail.
 The draft TO Construction Offers may exclude the Charging information.

-Where it is possible to do so, the Affected Parties’ Lead Person(s) will issue the draft TO Construction Offer in advance of the 2 months timescale in order to provide the ESO with an opportunity to provide the Offer to the Applicant in a more efficient manner.
+Where it is possible to do so, the Affected Parties’ Lead Person(s) will issue the draft TO Construction Offer in advance of the 2 months timescale in order to provide The Company with an opportunity to provide the Offer to the Applicant in a more efficient manner.

 The Affected Parties’ Lead Person(s) shall submit their respective final TO Construction Offers to The Company Lead Person within 2 months + 14 calendar days of the Clock Start Date by e-mail.
 The TO Construction Offer will be open for acceptance for a minimum of six months from The Company Application Date, unless an application for extension is agreed with the Authority.

-Where it is possible to do so, the Affected Parties’ Lead Person(s) will issue the final TO Construction Offer in advance of the 2 months + 14 days timescale in order to provide the ESO with an opportunity to provide the Offer to the Applicant in a more efficient manner.
+Where it is possible to do so, the Affected Parties’ Lead Person(s) will issue the final TO Construction Offer in advance of the 2 months + 14 days timescale in order to provide The Company with an opportunity to provide the Offer to the Applicant in a more efficient manner.

 The TO Construction Offer(s) may, where it is necessary to carry out additional extensive system studies to evaluate more fully the impact of The Company Construction Application, indicate the areas that require more detailed analysis.
 The Company shall advise by email whether it wishes the Affected Parties to make a revised TO Construction Offer within the STC timescales, or such other timescales agreed by the Authority.
 Where The Company does wish the Affected Parties to vary their TO Construction Offer(s), The Company shall provide necessary detailed planning data requested by the Affected Parties, to enable the Affected Parties to carry out the detailed system studies.